Buckeye gasoline buggy: Subsequent development

 The Lambert Automobile Company belonged under the umbrella of the Buckeye Manufacturing Company conglomerate group.
-It produced an average of 2,000 vehicles per year between 1906 to 1910, with 500 employees (and hiring more workers each year).
+It produced an average of 2,000 vehicles per year between 1906 and 1910, with 500 employees (and hiring more workers each year).
 The company employed over a thousand workers by 1910, and production increased to an average of around 3,000 vehicles per year until 1916.
 In that year, only about a thousand vehicles were manufactured.
 In 1917, when the United States entered into World War I, the plant retooled to make equipment for the war.
 They then made projectiles, ammunition, wheels, and special-purpose engines.

 Lambert produced only a few vehicles after the war was over.
 He realized that, for automobile manufacturing to be profitable, cars had to be mass-produced in high numbers to enable economies of scale.
 By 1922, the Buckeye Manufacturing Company had stopped manufacturing vehicles and automobile parts altogether.
 In the time of their production, however, automobiles had been the company's main enterprise.
 The company designed its own bodyworks and vehicle motors; sometimes these parts were made to order by third parties and manufactured to Buckeye's specifications.
 The automobile interiors were of high-quality upholstery, and the exterior paint was applied in fifteen layers.

-Festival

-Lambert Days is a community celebrating that honors the life of John W. Lambert, the first gasoline-powered single-cylinder vehicle, and the world's first car wreck.
-This is an annual three-day event that takes place in Ohio City, Ohio, on the third weekend of July.
-Activities and events: Car Show, Art Festival, Flea Market, Sporting Events, Parade, Live Entertainment, and Lambert Automobile Displays.